hsandt/pico-boots/README.md

 * a collection of modules that can be used as a separate library
 * a few classes to help you get your game running as part of an FSM

+The full build pipeline will only work on UNIX platforms.
+Tested on Linux Ubuntu 18.04.

 ## Modules

 Modules are grouped under the following folders: